• ESG Homepage

 Operational Excellence in Safety, Occupational Health, and Environment

-The Company is committed to continuously enhancing its Security, Safety, Occupational Health, and Environment (SSHE) management system in compliance with applicable laws and international standards.
-The PTG SSHEMS framework is adopted as the foundation, alongside implementation aligned with ISO 45001 to elevate safety standards for employees, customers, communities, and the environment.
+The Company is committed to continuously enhancing its Security, Safety, Occupational Health, and Environment (SSHE) management system in compliance with applicable laws and international standards, by applying the PTG SSHEMS system as its core framework and operating in line with the ISO 45001 standard to continuously raise the level of safety for employees, customers, communities, and the environment.

 Oil Depots

-• Promote employee participation through safety initiatives such as ergonomic workplace improvements and 5S activities to enhance operational efficiency and workplace safety
+Promote employee participation through safety initiatives such as ergonomic workplace improvements and 5S activities to enhance operational efficiency and workplace safety

 Service Stations